Below is my review of the Procook Elite Tri-Ply Uncoated Cookware Set 4 Piece with 20cm Saucepan.

 What I’ve Learned

-I think saucepans are good, but sauciers (chefs/Saute pans) have been a better purchase.
+I think saucepans are great, and useful.
+The Procook pans have grown on me and I don’t regret my purchase.
+Initially, I was a bit unsure.
+I would say that but sauciers (chefs/Saute pans) may have been a better purchase, perhaps I just need some separately.
 Saucepans are essentially pots: good for boiling things and stirring a bit.
-Sauciers (chefs/Saute pans) have curved, flared sides that allow for more even stirring and make it easier to reach food at the edges.
+Sauciers (chefs pans) have curved, flared sides that allow for more even stirring and make it easier to reach food at the edges.

 Would I Recommend These Pans?

 Yes, with some caveats.
 These ProCook pans feel robust, they seem like they will last, and they clean easily.
-If you’re looking for a solid starting point, this is a good set.
+If you’re looking for a solid starting point, that is 3mm thick tri-ply and doesn’t cost the earth then I think they are a good choice.

-However, given how food tends to burn on the sides, I wonder if you’d be better off with sauciers, or even the lower-priced ProCook Professional range, which has an encapsulated base rather than being fully clad?
-Maybe it is because I’m just getting use to the pans.
+However, given how food can sometimes burn on the sides (though this happens less now I’m getting use to them), I wonder if you’d be better off with sauciers, or even the lower-priced ProCook Professional range, which has an encapsulated base rather than being fully clad?

 Part of me thinks that tri-ply saucepans are a luxury rather than an necessity.
 You can probably get the same results from a normal encapsulated-base saucepan for boiling and simmering.
 Where tri-ply makes sense is for sauciers and frying pans, where even heat distribution across the sides genuinely matters.